National Assembly (Lesotho)

 The National Assembly (Lekhotleng la Sechaba) is the lower chamber of Lesotho's bicameral Parliament.

 Composition

 The current National Assembly has a total of 120 members.
-80 members are elected in single member constituencies using the simple majority (or First-past-the-post) system.
+80 members are elected in single member constituencies using the first-preference plurality (first-past-the-post) system.
 The remaining 40 members are elected through proportional representation and national party-lists.
 Members serve five-year terms.

 Tlohang Sekhamane is the current Speaker of the National Assembly.